Ronak99/stanza.js/README.md

 }
 ```

-4.Pass the target element and animationSettings to the config function called upon the stanza variable.
+4. Pass the target element and animationSettings to the config function called upon the stanza variable.

 ```js
 stanza.config(element, animationSettings);